You can actually prepare the vegan cheese sauce for this Healthy Broccoli Rice Casserole, ahead of time and have this meal ready in no time at all.

 - Add rice and sauce

 If you are like me, I just love these easy to prepare dishes that can feed lots of people, you will have more time to focus on making a stew, salad, and dessert.
 I find that one of my curry dishes, like my Vegan Chickpea Curry or Zucchini and Peas Curry, taste amazing with this easy vegan broccoli rice casserole dish.

-The flavor of the vegan cheesy sauce with the rice and broccoli gives a homecooked, comforting feel, brings back memories of my mom's cooking.
+The flavor of the vegan cheesy sauce with the rice and broccoli gives a homecooked, comforting feel, brings back memories of my mom’s cooking.
 This Vegan Broccoli Rice Casserole is made with nutritional yeast for its cheesy flavor.
 I used organic brown rice instead of white for its added fiber and nutrients.
-You can substitute quinoa with the brown rice.
+You can substitute cooked quinoa with cooked brown rice.

 Vegan Broccoli Rice Casserole is that comforting dish that is ideal to serve for a large crowd, that summer BBQ, Thanksgiving dinner, just a perfect way to use up leftover rice and even frozen broccoli.

 Last week I went to my first Everything Food Conference, it was held in beautiful Utah.
-If you haven't been to Utah well it is a must see.
+If you haven’t been to Utah well it is a must-see.
 It was held outside of Salt Lake City.
 The beauty of this trip is I had my family with me, they basically went sightseeing while I attended the meetings.